-It should be borne in mind that the statement of Heb.
+It should be borne in mind, that the statement of Heb.
 12:14 is addressed to the Church.
 The Church were taught to look for the Lord's appearing, which Paul explained would be in a manner unobserved by the world, and as a thief in the night.
-When his presence is due, only those will be able to see (Gr., horao - discern) it who are separate from [R714: page 5] the world in spirit, and who are searching the Scriptures to know the signs of his presence.
+When his presence is due, only those will be able to see (Gr., horao - discern) it, who are separate from the world in spirit, and who are searching the Scriptures to know the signs of his presence.
 Without holiness [separation, setting apart to God's service] no man shall see [discern] the Lord.

-But a time shall come when many who are not holy will discern the Lord's presence; for we are told that "every eye shall see him."
-The world will see - recognize him, when his judgments make his presence manifest to all.
-Isa.
+But a time is coming, when many who are not holy, will discern the Lord's presence; for we are told, that "every eye shall see him."
+The world will see - recognize him, when his judgments make his presence manifest to all. - Isa.
 26:9.

-This text has very frequently been misused in urging the world to become Christians.
-Christian people who have not carefully considered its meaning tell the world that without holiness they shall not see the Lord; and then, when controverting the truth as to the manner of Christ's coming, the very same class will confidently quote, "Every eye shall see him."
+This text (Heb.
+12:14.) has very frequently been misused in urging the world to become Christians.
+Christian people who have not carefully considered its meaning, tell the world that without holiness they shall not see the Lord; and then, when controverting the truth as to the manner of Christ's coming, the very same class will confidently quote, "Every eye shall see him."
 Do they believe that all shall become holy?
 No; this is far from their thought.
 Where then is the harmony?
-Is there discord in the statements of God's word?
+Is there discord in the statements of God's Word?
 To believe so is to believe the Scriptures unsound and unworthy of confidence.
 But such is the sad confusion into which the teaching of the nominal church has led, and such the results which its too careless handling of the word of God has brought about.
 The confusion is fast ripening into open infidelity.

-May God help those of his children who are still within her to see her confusion, and then courageously to come out and pursue holiness, without which no man shall now be able to discern the Lord's presence.
+May God help his children to see the confusion, and then courageously to come out of it and pursue holiness, without which no man shall be able to discern the Lord's second presence, until it is manifested in judgement and retribution.

-MRS. C.T.R. =======================================
+MRS. C. T. R. =======================================